4 Account Alerts You Need for Better Money Management

 If you have a debit card connected to your checking or savings account, or a credit card through your bank, setting up a card alert will help you monitor recent card activity.
 These alerts allow you to track recent purchases and identify unauthorized or inaccurate charges, so you can correct them right away and avoid a potential hit to your credit score.
 You can also be alerted when your credit card payment is due, so you won't be hit with late payment fees.

 Protecting your accounts from fraud is something banks take very seriously.
 When you enroll in digital banking, you'll be automatically alerted if your email address, login ID and password are changed, as well as when your security settings are updated.
-That way you can notify your bank if the activity is suspicious, and they can take steps to secure your account and personal information.
+This way, you can notify your bank if the activity is suspicious, and they can take steps to secure your account and personal information.

 Power through awareness